terraform-shoreline-modules/terraform-shoreline-jvm-op-pack/README.md

 ### What are Shoreline Op Packs?

-Shoreline Op Packs are open-source collections of Terraform configurations and supporting scripts that use the [Shoreline Terraform Provider](https://registry.terraform.io/providers/shorelinesoftware/shoreline/latest/docs) to create turnkey incident automations for common operational issues.
+Shoreline Op Packs are open-source collections of Terraform configurations and supporting scripts that use the [Shoreline Terraform Provider](https://registry.terraform.io/providers/shorelinesoftware/shoreline/latest/docs) and the [Shoreline Platform](https://docs.shoreline.io) to create turnkey incident automations for common operational issues.
 Each Op Pack comes with smart defaults and works out of the box with minimal setup, while also providing you and your team with the flexibility to customize, automate, codify, and commit your own Op Pack configurations.

 ## JVM Op Packs